TheHarishAravind/7515QCA-Assessment1/experiments/experiments.md

 ![Image](windpower.png)

-(Figure 1: Gauging wind power with microbit)
+(Figure 10: Gauging wind power with microbit)

+<video src="windpowerv.mp4" width="640" height="480" controls preload></video>

+(Figure 11: Blowing into the fan would and pressing Button A would show the speed of the fan)

 #### Reflection ####